cgao-comp/DMFO/README.md

 the files in the flod `Datasets` are all needed datasets in the paper.

 ## Reference
-If you make advantage of DGCN in your research, please cite the following in your manuscript:
+If you make advantage of DMFO in your research, please cite the following in your manuscript:

 ```
 @article{gao2022novel,